JetBrains/kotlin-web-site/docs/tutorials/javascript/getting-started-command-line/command-line-library-js.md

 ---
 type: tutorial
 layout: tutorial
-title: "Creating Kotlin/JavaScript library with the Command Line Compiler"
+title: "Creating a Kotlin JavaScript library with the Command Line Compiler"
-description: "This tutorial walks us through creating a Kotlin/JavaScript library using the command line compiler."
+description: "This tutorial walks us through creating a Kotlin JavaScript library using the command line compiler."
 authors:
 showAuthorInfo: false
 related: